aptos-labs/developer-docs/apps/docusaurus/docs/nodes/localnet/run-a-localnet.md

    :::tip

-   - When you run the below command to start the local testnet, your terminal will enter into an interactive mode, with a message `Aptos is running, press ctrl-c to exit`.
+   - When you run the below command to start the localnet, your terminal will enter into an interactive mode, with a message `Aptos is running, press ctrl-c to exit`.
 Hence, you will need to open another shell terminal for the subsequent steps described in this section.
    - After the below command runs, copy the `Test dir` information from the terminal output for the next step.
      :::